Clermont

 An assessment of population growth drivers in Clermont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Clermont's population is 4,070 as of August 2025.
-This figure reflects a growth of 177 people since the 2021 Census, which recorded a population of 3,893.
-The increase is inferred from ABS data showing an estimated resident population of 4,053 in June 2024 and 19 additional validated new addresses since the Census date.
-This results in a population density ratio of 0.10 persons per square kilometer.
-Clermont's growth rate of 4.5% since the census is within 2.9 percentage points of its SA4 region (7.4%), indicating competitive growth fundamentals.
-Natural growth primarily drove this increase, contributing approximately 74.0%.
+Clermont's population is 4,067 as of November 2025.
+This shows an increase of 174 people since the 2021 Census, which reported a population of 3,893.
+The change is inferred from ABS estimates: 4,050 in June 2024 and an additional 19 validated new addresses since the Census date.
+This results in a density ratio of 0.10 persons per square kilometer.
+Natural growth contributed approximately 74.0% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings following ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Considering projected demographic shifts, the area is expected to increase by 166 persons to 2041, with a total increase of 3.5% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Considering projected demographic shifts, national regional areas' lower quartile growth is anticipated.
+By 2041, the area is expected to increase by 166 persons based on the latest population numbers, with an overall increase of 3.6% over the 17 years.

 Frequently Asked Questions - Population